mosabami/modernize-app-ai-ready/exercises/ex-5/15-itegrate-chatbot-app.md

     Remove-Item -Recurse -Force ./docker-dist
     ```

-   > :note: Prompt flow creates the connection yaml files in the connections folder based on the pf connection command.
+     > 📓 Prompt flow creates the connection yaml files in the connections folder based on the pf connection command.
 Ensure that just three connections are defined and the names are azure_openai, azure_ai_search, and postgresql.

     ![t6qhp8kq.jpg](../../media/t6qhp8kq.jpg)